If this is your first time in Bali, get ready for a massive culture shock, especially if you’re coming from Australia.

-While it might be cold from your departure city and you might be tempted to pack the extra jumper, don’t do it.
+While it might be cold from your departure city, and you might be tempted to pack the extra jumper, don’t do it.
 It’s a waste of space.
-Bali gets hot and I mean really hot and very humid.
-You won’t need any type of winter clothing.
+Bali gets hot, and I mean really hot and very humid.
+You won’t need any winter clothing.
 Pack light t-shirts, board shorts, singlets and thongs.
 Also, take a pair of good walking shoes as you will need these.
-Remember pack light as you will wear minimal clothing during the day.
-If you are planning to go out at night to some nice restaurants then the dress is always smart/casual – nothing over the top as you will look out of place.
-Bali is very chilled out and your attire should reflect this.
+Remember to pack light, as you will wear minimal clothing during the day.
+If you plan to go to some nice restaurants at night, then the dress is always smart/casual – nothing over the top as you will look out of place.
+Bali is very chilled out, and your attire should reflect this.

-Bali’s electricity is not the same as Australia and you will need an adaptor.
-Most of our villas will have these but for the sake of $10 pick one up at the airport before you leave.
+Bali’s electricity is different from Australia’s, and you will need an adaptor.
+Most of our villas will have these, but for $10, pick one up at the airport before you leave.

-Wifi is getting better in Bali and most of the villas have really great Wifi with minimal dropout.
-So if you are coming to Bali and want to stay connected you can.
-Also, nearly all the restaurants and bars have Wifi so you are pretty much certain to stay connected where ever you go.
+The wifi is improving in Bali, and most villas have great Wifi with minimal dropout.
+So if you are coming to Bali and want to stay connected, you can.
+Also, nearly all the restaurants and bars have Wifi, so you are pretty much certain to stay connected where ever you go.

 This is easy as there are taxis all over the place.
 Make sure you use a metred taxi and NOT a taxi where they tell you the price – this is a rip-off.
 Bluebird taxis are the best and most reliable.
-If you are leaving your villa our staff will organise a taxi for you and take you anywhere you want to go.
-Make sure you have the address of the villa written down for your return journey.
+If you are leaving your villa, our staff will organise a taxi for you and take you anywhere you want.
+Ensure you have the villa’s address written down for your return journey.

-You might also like to rent a motor scooter for about $5 per day.
-This is really common and a great idea but it does come with a huge warning – BE really careful as the driving laws in Bali are not regulated and it’s chaos on the roads.
+You might also like to rent a motor scooter for about $10 per day.
+This is really common and a great idea, but it does come with a huge warning – BE really careful as the driving laws in Bali are not regulated, and it’s chaos on the roads.

-Walking anywhere on the roads in Bali (except the main tourist areas) is not advisable as drivers tend to make up the rules as they go and accidents do happen frequently.
-Best to get a taxi or a driver – a lot safer for everyone.
+Walking anywhere on the roads in Bali (except the main tourist areas) is not advisable as drivers tend to make up the rules as they go, and accidents do happen frequently.
+Best to get a taxi or a driver – it’s a lot safer for everyone.

 - shop at midday as it’s far too hot – stay out of the sun from 11 am to 3 pm

-- walk on the offerings in the street – known as Canang sari these are holy Hindu offerings are all over the place, everywhere you look and must be respected.
+- walk on the offerings in the street – known as Canang sari; these holy Hindu offerings are all over the place, everywhere you look and must be respected.

 - drink from the tap – always from bottled water and never rinse your mouth out when brushing your teeth with the tap water – you will cop the Bali belly!